peterloes/Data_Logger/README.md

 EXTENSIONS

-The Data Logger can feature two sensor arrays over 25 meters.
+The Data Logger can features two arrays with different sensors over 25 meters. (sensor-array)